bphenriques/self-hosted/README.md

 # Requirements

-This repository is tied to what I currently own:
+Tied to what I currently own:
 - Domain registered in Cloudflare
-- Synology NAS as server (not ideal but it is what I started with and is good enough)
+- Tailscale account

-- Tailscale account (not ideal but works "out-of-the-box" with Synology)
+I am running on a Synology NAS but it is not a requirement as everything runs on top of docker.

 ## Usage